LLM Providers

 ```

-There are **multiple ways of connecting** to Bedrock models:
+There are **multiple ways of connecting** to Bedrock models.
+Cognee picks the first one it finds, in this order:

 1. Using an API key and region.
-Simply generate you key on AWS, and put it in the `LLM_API_KEY` env variable.
+Simply generate your key on AWS, and put it in the `LLM_API_KEY` env variable.
+If `LLM_API_KEY` is set, it takes precedence over the credential and profile methods below, so leave it empty when you want to use those.

 2. Using AWS Credentials.
 You can only specify `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, no need for the `LLM_API_KEY`.

-In this case, if you are using temporary credentials (e.g. `AWS_ACCESS_KEY_ID` starting with `ASIA...`), then you also
+In this case, if you are using temporary credentials (e.g. `AWS_ACCESS_KEY_ID` starting with `ASIA...`, such as those issued by `aws sso login` or `aws sts assume-role`), then you also

 **Installation**: Install the required dependency: